HC78/SimplexMethod-OpenMP-/README.md

 - The constraints has no overlapping region that satisfies all the inequalities which does not have feasible solution.<br/>

 ![image](https://github.com/user-attachments/assets/0ba13ad4-595d-42ca-99b0-f27cdd3f55ce)

+<br/>For the contribution in this project, when applied OMP parallel, my coding can produce result faster than the well known solver, run in parallel computing can have performance with appropriate number of threads, variables and constraints.

 Note: The code can run in any notebook such as colab without needed to install anything on your laptop or computer. <br/>
 20000*20000 or more verification couldn't verify using the MPS file because it needs more powerful distributed computing. <br/>